Born Bridget Swift in Ireland in 1852. By August 1896, forty-four-year-old Bridget was married to a laborer with three children in Surrey, England.

 Before they knew it, the monstrosity veered straight into O'Driscoll.
 All May and Emma could do was look on helplessly as life quickly drained from Bridget with the car on top of her.

 Henry Ford unveiled the first-ever gasoline-powered automobile in June 1896.
-At the time of O'Driscoll's accident, there was no more than roughly eighteen or nineteen automobiles in the entire country.
+At the time of O'Driscoll's accident, there were no more than roughly eighteen or nineteen automobiles in the entire country.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

-O'Driscoll was struck by a automobile owned by the Anglo-French Motor Carriage Company.
+O'Driscoll was struck by an automobile owned by the Anglo-French Motor Carriage Company.
 They were carrying out a public demonstration when James Arthur Edsall plowed straight into her.

 A case was brought against the driver.
 Edsall maintained he was only traveling 4 mph.
 Witnesses testified that the automobile was traveling as fast as a horse can gallop.
-That there was also ample room on the road to avoid O'Driscoll.
+There was also ample room on the road to avoid O'Driscoll.

 Bridget O'Driscoll was buried in Queens Road Cemetery.
 The first pedestrian killed by a car.